 One stand-out feature is the fully adjustable hip belt.
 You can take it off with velcro and attach it at a different height.
 I love this as I’m not of average height (I’m 1.94m or 6’4) so the hip belts, more often than not, end up nearer to my belly.

-It is possible to tuck away all of its harness and carry the Allpa like an over-the-shoulder duffel bag using the included strap.
+It is possible to tuck away all of the harness and carry the Allpa like an over-the-shoulder duffel bag using the included strap.

-I personally never use backpacks in duffel mode and don’t really see the point.
-A 42-liter bag to me feels almost too big to do this with anyway.
-But I know there are people who love this feature, so it’s nice the shoulder strap is included in the price and not just sold as an add-on.
+I personally never use backpacks in duffel mode and, to be totally honest, don’t really see the point.
+A 42-liter bag to me feels almost too big to do carry that way.
+But I know there are people who love this feature, so it’s nice the shoulder strap is included in the price and not sold as an add-on.

-One more interesting aspect are the zippers, nearly all of which have a security closure.
+One more interesting aspect is the zippers, nearly all of which have a security closure.
 I saw another review complain about these, but count me as a fan.

 I’ve used other backpacks with security loops that you had to tie every time.
 Since I’m extraordinarily lazy, this meant I never actually used them.
 With the Allpa, all you have to do is tuck the zipper underneath the little loops.
 This takes just a second or two.
-You don’t have to do this, but it’s a nice feature especially if traveling in theft-prone parts of the world.
+You don’t have to do this, but it’s a nice feature especially if traveling in theft-prone destinations.

 The loops on the quick access compartments are a lot wider letting you secure them more quickly, while the loop on the main compartment (shown above) is tighter and a bit more fiddly.

-I’m pleasantly surprised by the Cotopaxi Allpa.
+I found myself pleasantly surprised by the Cotopaxi Allpa.
 Its strongest aspect is the internal organization, which feels very intuitive and helpful.
-It might just be the best configuration I’ve used yet.
+It might just be the best configuration I’ve used so far.

 What I’m not 100% sold on is the TPU-coated polyester shell.
 It can be, for lack of a better word, a bit blobby.
 There is a bit of a ‘waterbed effect’ where if you press it somewhere, it will blob up somewhere else.

 This may be down to taste.
-What I can say is that in person, this part of the bag looks a lot better than in some of the product photos, but it may still not be to everyone’s liking.
-Sometimes I wish the bag held its shape a bit more.
+What I can say is that in person, this part of the bag looks better than in product photos, but I’m guessing it may still not be to everyone’s liking.
+Sometimes I wish the bag held its shape a bit more, but without an internal frame, it’s just going to baggy.

-The Cotopaxi Allpa isn’t flawless but it’s still a fantastic backpack.
-In terms of functionality, comfort, and colorful looks, there is much to love.
-And since you don’t need to buy additional accessories like packing cubes, it’s good value too.
+In terms of functionality, comfort, and colorful looks, there is much to like about the Allpa.
+And since you don’t need to buy additional accessories like packing cubes, I think it’s great value too.

-This pack seems ideal for adventure travel, especially to the sort of destinations I like to cover on this blog (like Asia, Latin America, etc.).
-The deciding factor should probably be its visual design: if you’re attracted to the fun and colorful look, then the Allpa could just be the best backpack for you.
+This pack seems ideal for adventure travel, especially to the sort of destinations I like to cover on this blog (such as Asia, Latin America, etc.).
+The deciding factor should probably be its visual design: if you’re attracted to the fun and colorful look, then the Allpa could just be the right backpack for you.